Moski2204/Reverse-A-Word/README.md

-This is the first of many java side projects that
+This is the first of many Java side projects that
 I plan to work on in the near future.

 This is a small Java project where the user inputs